Speed is changing the way golf is played.

 More speed can make golf a little easier and lead to hitting it further than you thought possible.
 While I’m confident all of these strategies will help you out on the quest for distance, remember two things:

-Stay patient, trust the strategies above, and make sure to measure your speed to get the best results.
+Stay patient, trust the strategies above, and make sure to measure your speed regularly to get the best results.

 Is one of your goals adding more speed and distance this year?